Free Movie: Back to the Future Part II

-The October 10 screening at the Orinda Theatre is free—seating is first come, first served—and the fun starts at 7 p.m.
+The October 17 (rescheduled from October 10 due to PG&E outages) screening at the Orinda Theatre is free—seating is first come, first served—and the fun starts at 7 p.m.

 Meanwhile, Weissman caught up with Diablo to talk about Back to the Future’s popularity, working with Clint Eastwood on Pale Rider, and his fondness for an East Bay silent film museum.

 Nice to meet you, Jeffrey.
 How often do you go to screenings of Back to the Future Part II?

 I’m asked to do appearances by cult theater programs and Back to the Future fan clubs a couple of times per year.

 What is the date that was used in the movie—the one that was way out in the future when the film came out in 1989?